Nicola Thorp: Coronation Street

-Music career
+Music

 In 2018, Thorp joined 26 other celebrities at Metropolis Studios, to perform an original Christmas song called Rock With Rudolph, written and produced by Grahame and Jack Corbyn.
 The song was recorded in aid of Great Ormond Street Hospital, and was released digitally through independent record label Saga Entertainment on 30 November 2018 under the artist name The Celebs.
 The music video debuted exclusively with The Sun newspaper online on 29 November 2018, and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.

-Heels controversy
+Activism

-Thorp made headlines in 2016 after going public about an experience she had at PricewaterhouseCoopers as a temp worker: she was sacked as a temp receptionist in London after refusing to wear high heels, something mandated by her agency's "female grooming" policies at the time.
+Thorp made headlines in 2016 after going public about an experience she had at PricewaterhouseCoopers as a temp worker: she stated she was sent home unpaid from her work as a temp receptionist in London after refusing to wear high heels, a requirement mandated by her agency's "female grooming" policies at the time.
 An online petition that she started to highlight the situation was subsequently signed by nearly 110,000 people in less than 48 hours.
-The petition gained support from the media and members of parliament including Margot James, Caroline Dinenage ,and Tulip Siddiq.
+The petition gained support from the media and members of parliament, including Margot James, Caroline Dinenage, and Tulip Siddiq.
 Thorp appeared on Good Morning Britain to talk about her petition and clashed with host Piers Morgan.
 Thorp later appeared in front of a Parliamentary select committee to discuss the issue, and wrote articles in newspapers laying out her stance that she is not anti-high heels, but merely that it should not be necessary for certain jobs.
 As a result, the temp agency Portico changed its rules.

+Thorp supported and campaigned for the Labour Party in the run-up to the 2019 general election, believing a Labour government would revitalise seaside towns such as Blackpool.

+In January 2024, Thorp highlighted the humanitarian crisis in Gaza, sharing a link to the United Nations Sexual and Reproductive Health Agency (UNFPA).

 Personal life

-Thorp was born in Blackpool, and her family still live in the North Shore area, where they make Blackpool rock.

-In 2018, during an interview with Emma Barnett on Radio 5 Live, Thorp admitted to having been so depressed that it had led to a nervous breakdown six years before.
-She has also revealed that she has been diagnosed with borderline personality disorder.
+In a 2018 interview with Emma Barnett on BBC Radio 5 Live, Thorp said that she had been so depressed that it had led to a nervous breakdown six years before.
+She has also said that she had been diagnosed with borderline personality disorder.

-Thorp lives on a canal boat, which she regularly moves to different moorings.
+As of 2018, Thorp lived on a canal boat, which she would regularly move to different moorings while using her parents' postal address.

-The Starstruck's actor Nikesh Patel is her partner.